music-encoding/guidelines/_guidelines-v4/06-neumes/03-neumesnotation.md

 From all these challenges has arisen the need for an early music encoding standardisation, that is, a set of rules that work for the description of any neume across all early notations regardless of the different methodologies applied to the study of individual notations and their idiosyncrasies.

 Broadly speaking, Western early notations belong to two categories.
 On one side we have notations where two or more notes were represented by a single pen-stroke, while on the other side there are notations where the notes are graphically separated by means of discrete dots or short pen-strokes; these distinctions have been described even within single notational styles as interrupted neumes `<ineume>` or uninterrupted `<uneume>` (Morent & Schräder 2008; Morent 2011; MEI Guidelines, 6: Neume Notation, version 3.0), and now as gapped or not gapped (Behrendt, Bain, & Helsen 2017; MEI Guidelines, 6: Neume Notation, version 4.0).
 To date, the MEI Neume Module has been tested mainly on stroke notations (St. Gall, Old Hispanic, etc.), but also on Aquitanian point-notation.
-Most neume notation is used to set music to an existing text.
-The syllable is the fundamental unit of structure, with the neumes themselves serving as a means of “sonifying” the text.
-A syllable may be expressed via one or more neumes, with the particular neume shape chosen to depend on the pitch contour that is being employed and the desired interpretation.

 #### Elements: